nkhule/che/README.md

 More about cluster update settings can be found here- https://www.elastic.co/guide/en/elasticsearch/reference/current/cluster-update-settings.html

 ## Enable default shard rebalancing-
-Once you see cluster is back to normal load or minimal load, you can enable re-balancing of shards for newly added node by hitting api from any of the cluster nodes as follows -
+Once you see cluster is back to normal load or minimal load, you can enable re-balancing of shards in a cluster for newly added node by hitting the api from any of the cluster nodes as follows -

 curl -XPUT 'localhost:9200/_cluster/settings' -d'
 {